koajs/joi-router/README.md

   - `params`: object which conforms to [joi](https://github.com/hapijs/joi) validation
   - `body`: object which conforms to [joi](https://github.com/hapijs/joi) validation
   - `maxBody`: max incoming body size for forms or json input
-  - `failure`: HTTP response code to use when input validation fails. defaults to `400`
+  - `failure`: HTTP response code to use when input validation fails. default `400`
   - `type`: if validating the request body, this is **required**. either `form`, `json` or `multipart`
   - `output`: output validator object which conforms to [joi](https://github.com/hapijs/joi) validation. if output is invalid, an HTTP 500 is returned
+  - `continueOnError`: if validation fails, this flags determines if `koa-joi-router` should [continue processing](#handling-errors) the middleware stack or stop and respond with an error immediately. useful when you want your route to handle the error response. default `false`
 - `handler`: **required** GeneratorFunction
 - `meta`: meta data about this route. koa-joi-router ignores this but stores it along with all other route data